 There are accesses that you may not recognize because the pump station or storm outfall pipe dominates the view.
 Others are teeming with spawning Kokanee or overrun with native vegetation that give cover to deer or mink.
 Each serves our community, grows our community and protects the values that define Vernon.

-The purpose of this plan is to inform decisions for improving and managing lake access sites in the City of Vernon.
-Updating this plan is a goal of Council's Strategic Plan 2015-2018 and is supported by the Parks Master Plan, endorsed by Council in 2015.
+The purpose of this plan is to inform decisions for improving and managing lake access sites in the City of Vernon in efforts to meet Council's strategic goals.

 OBJECTIVES